7 Best Dishwasher Detergents, Lab-Tested and Reviewed

-Packs, pods, and tablets outperform gel detergents when it comes to cleaning power
+The best packs, pods, and tablets outperform the best gel dishwasher detergents when it comes to cleaning power

 When you shop through retailer links on our site, we may earn affiliate commissions.
 100% of the fees we collect are used to support our nonprofit mission.
 Learn more.

 You don’t need a pricey dishwasher detergent to get clean dishes.
-The best formulas from popular brands like Cascade and Seventh Generation do a fantastic job of removing food and resisting residue in Consumer Reports’ tough lab tests.
+The best formulas from popular brands like Cascade and Seventh Generation excel at removing food and resisting residue in Consumer Reports’ tough lab tests.
 But plenty of store-brand detergents, which often cost much less per use, also do an excellent job.

-Our ratings include almost 30 detergents tested in our labs, including single-dose packs and gels.
-(Powder detergents are increasingly unpopular, so we didn’t include them in our latest tests.)
-The performance ranges widely between the best and worst of the bunch, and there’s a huge span in prices, too—anywhere from 5 cents to a little over 60 cents per load.
+Our ratings encompass nearly 30 detergents, including single-dose packs and gels, that have been tested in our labs.
+(We don’t currently test powder detergents because they make up only a small portion of the market.)
+Cleaning performance ranges widely between the best and worst of the bunch, and there’s a huge span in prices, too—anywhere from 7 cents to 57 cents per load.

-But here’s the bottom line: The best-performing detergent packs clean better than most gels, according to our tests.
+According to our tests, the best-performing detergent packs clean better than most gels.
 That’s because they contain a wider mixture of ingredients that can boost cleaning, including enzymes, degreasers, bleach, and rinse aids.
 Different combinations of those substances can make a big difference.

 “Generally, enzymes do help,” says Larry Ciufo, the engineer who oversees Consumer Reports’ dishwasher detergent testing.
 “But it’s too complicated to pin it on one ingredient.”
 These single-dose units—also known as pacs, packets, pods, tabs, and tablets—are easy to load into the detergent tray, with no squirting or scooping required.
 But gels and even powders still have their place, depending on your dishwasher’s performance and your personal preference.
 If you don’t need to wash away much stuck-on food, for example, a good gel might be all you really need.

 Below, you’ll find a selection of the best dishwasher detergents we’ve tested, grouped as single-dose packs or gel, and listed alphabetically.
-All of the single-dose packs (or pods) contain enzymes but not bleach.
-But if your dishwasher does a decent job and you’re not dealing with baked-on messes, there are plenty more options that may work for you.
-You’ll find those, along with detailed results from our tests, in our dishwasher detergent ratings.
-If it’s time to replace your dishwasher itself, check out our dishwasher guide for information on how to choose a new one, as well as how specific models stack up in our testing.
+All the single-dose packs (or pods) contain enzymes but not bleach.
+But if your dishwasher does a decent job and you’re not dealing with a lot of baked-on messes, there are more options that may work for you.
+If it’s time to replace your dishwasher itself, check out our dishwasher buying guide for information on how to choose a new one.

 Best Single-Dose Detergent Packs